All Episodes

 It's been a long time.

-And like it used to be.
+And like, it used to be a lot of fun.

-So let me ask you have the graphics gotten better in 12 years?
+So let me ask you, have the graphics gotten better in 12 years?

-Uh they don't they look the same.
+They look the same.

 A bit, but it slowed down a lot.

-Look, the the shadow dimensions and stuff looks largely the same.
+Yeah, look, the shadow dimensions and stuff looks largely the same.

 Most games that come out on PlayStation 5 will also still have a PlayStation 4 version.

-Well it's just slightly not as good.
+And it's just slightly not as good.

 I don't know.